Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 #### K75d.
 Dead Dwarf

 This cell is linked to a teleport trap in area K73.
 The skeletal remains of a dwarf fighter lie at the bottom of the cell, enclosed in rusted plate armor.
-The dwarf's nonmagical but usable battleaxe lies nearby.
+The dwarf's nonmagical but usable [[5.
+Mechanics/Items/Battleaxe.md\|battleaxe]] lies nearby.

 #### K75e.
 Empty Cell